 Finally, $\pi=E_\eta=\dot{\Phi}/\tau$ in \Eq{eq:ham} represents the longitudinal electric field.

-The details of the numerical simulations of the real time evolution of gauge fields can be found in \cite{Krasnitz:1998ns,Lappi:2003bi}.
+Details pertaining to the numerical simulations of the real time evolution of gauge fields were given in \cite{Krasnitz:1998ns,Lappi:2003bi}.
 In the early work, only uniform sheets of nuclei were considered with constant ($x$ independent) values of $Q_S$.
-These were subsequently relaxed to consider finite nuclei~\cite{Krasnitz:2002ng,Krasnitz:2002mn}; more realistic simulations with event-by-event simulations of RHIC and LHC collisions were developed later in the IP-Glasma model we shall discuss shortly~\cite{Schenke:2012wb}.
+These were subsequently relaxed to consider finite nuclei~\cite{Krasnitz:2002ng,Krasnitz:2002mn}; more realistic simulations with event-by-event simulations of RHIC and LHC collisions were later developed in the IP-Glasma model that we shall discuss shortly~\cite{Schenke:2012wb}.

 As anticipated, the numerical results reproduce the perturbative result in \Eq{eq:Gunion-Bertsch} at large $k_\perp \gg Q_S$.
-However, unlike that expression, there is no logarithmic factor ${\cal L}(k_\perp,\Lambda_{\rm QCD})$.
+However, unlike in that expression, there is no logarithmic factor ${\cal L}(k_\perp,\Lambda_{\rm QCD})$.
 At momenta $k_\perp < Q_S$, the $1/k_\perp^4$ distribution is modified to a form that is well fit by a Bose-Einstein exponential distribution~\cite{Krasnitz:2003jw}.
-Even more remarkably, the non-linear dynamics generates a plasmon mass\footnote{This plasmon mass is parametrically larger than the confining scale; its properties have been investigated recently in a number of approaches~\cite{Dumitru:2014nka,Boguslavski:2019aba}.} that screens the momentum distribution in the infrared~\cite{Krasnitz:2000gz,Lappi:2017ckt}.
+Even more remarkably, the non-linear dynamics generates a plasmon mass\footnote{This plasmon mass is parametrically larger than the confining scale; its properties were investigated recently using a number of approaches~\cite{Dumitru:2014nka,Boguslavski:2019aba}.} that screens the momentum distribution in the infrared~\cite{Krasnitz:2000gz,Lappi:2017ckt}.
 The energy density is therefore well-defined at all proper times without infrared or ultraviolet divergences~\cite{Lappi:2006hq}.